phantomx999/Program-Design/HW/HW00/README.md

 We're now in the support-code branch.
 Branches are useful for keeping _sets_ or _versions_ of your codebase separate.
 This is commonly used to separate good, clean working production code (_master_) from development versions (_develop_) and versions that individual developers are working on to fix a bug or add a feature (e.g., _bug_34_typos_everywhere).

-You can see the different by switching between the different branches, using the git checkout <branch_name> command.
+You can see the different by switching between the different branches, using the git checkout &gt;branch_name&lt; command.

     % git checkout master
 	% ls